bit-trade-one/ADRVMICR2-REVIVE-USB-Micro-Rev2/docs/Rev2EN.md

 Firmware is software written into hardware.
 When new firmware is released that fixes defects or adds functionality, the new functionality can be used by updating the firmware.
-When new firmware is released that fixes defects or adds functionality, updating the firmware will enable the new functionality.